 Do I need a tour guide or should I visit it alone?

 It is definitely best to hire a guided tour to visit Angkor Wat.
-Siem Reaper Tours are designed by locals and founded on the immersive power of local experiences and the hidden attractions of Angkor complex.
-If you gather a group of more than 8 people, we will put you in the private group tour (includes lunch and they pick you up at your hotel).
+Siem Reaper Tours are designed by locals and founded on the immersive power of local experiences and the hidden attractions of the Angkor complex.
+If you gather a group of more than 8 people, we will put you on a private group tour (includes lunch and they pick you up at your hotel).